 This powerful experience provides participants with opportunities to learn about challenges faced by members of marginalized communities.
 By weaving service and Jewish learning into the fabric of AWB, participants build leadership skills and explore their Jewish identity in a meaningful way.
 Teens complete AWB with a deeper commitment to service, leadership and Jewish identity that will act as a launching pad to lifelong active Jewish citizenship guided by the principles of Tzedek (Social Justice) and Tikun Olam (Social Action).

-This year, Young Judaea returned to two economically, ethnically and geographically distinct communities: New Orleans, LA which is still reeling from the aftermath of Hurricane Katrina and Los Angeles, CA, which struggles with the challenge of having the largest wealth gap in the US, with more millionaires than any other county, as well as the most residents under the poverty line.
+in 2016, Young Judaea AWB traveled to two economically, ethnically and geographically distinct communities: New Orleans, LA which is still reeling from the aftermath of Hurricane Katrina and Los Angeles, CA, which struggles with the challenge of having the largest wealth gap in the US, with more millionaires than any other county, as well as the most residents under the poverty line.